papertradr/papertradr.github.io/_posts/2022-12-15-managing-db-with-mako.md

 ## YAML file
 In your yaml file, you define your parameters or the specification of your database tables.
-Here I have to parameters - `CREATETABLE_LST` and `GRANT_REVOKE_PRIVILEGES_TABLES_LST`.
+Here I have two parameters - `CREATETABLE_LST` and `GRANT_REVOKE_PRIVILEGES_TABLES_LST`.
 Later we will see that the generator will read the names in the list and only modify them.
 The database table specification is listed under `TABLES`.
 Depending on which database you use, you may want to change the name of the datatype and the primary key.
 In our example, we are using **Snowflake** database, so all the datatypes will be using the Snowflake datatypes.

 Here is an example yaml file:
 ```yaml